-The Transcripts Department must receive official transcripts by the 1st of the month prior to the start date of the program.
-(If seeking a degree leading to teacher licensure, the deadline for transcripts is the 10th of the month prior to program start.)
+The Transcripts Department must receive official transcripts by the 1st of the month prior to the intended start date of the program.
 It is a student's obligation to request official transcripts from the institutions previously attended.
 WGU requests that students order transcripts as soon as possible.
 Transcripts should be mailed directly from the sending institution to the following address: